 visualize what’s going on – using the symbol for events and relationships with text to name it

-picture the meaning of things – using the symbol for characteristics and values with associated explanatory text
+describe the meaning of things that make each element unique – using the symbol for characteristics and values with associated explanatory text

 My final advice, make hand- draw pictures, all other tools block creativity and the speed for capturing the essence of a conversation.